Bohemian Manifesto: Bohemian types

 Stover classifies Bohemians into five mindsets/styles.
-The Bohemian is "not easily classified like species of birds," writes Stover, noting there are crossovers and hybrids.
+She says Bohemians are "not easily classified like species of birds," noting there are crossovers and hybrids.

 Nouveau Bohemian

 The Nouveau Bohemian: This type of Bohemian harmonizes elements of traditional Bohemian ideology with contemporary culture without losing sight of the basic tenets—the glamour, art, and nonconformity.
-While Nouveaus may suffer poetically, artistically, and romantically, they have what appears to be, at first, one advantage over other Bohemians—the Nouveau has money.
+While Nouveaus may suffer poetically, artistically, and romantically, they have what appears to be, at first, one advantage over other Bohemians: the Nouveau has money.